|Degree:||Bachelor of Science|

 If you do not find it there, you should personally contact a lecturer in mathematics according to your mathematical interests (see Overview of the Chairs of the Institute of Mathematics) and define a topic directly with him / her (your own suggestions are possible!).
 Potential supervisors are all lecturers in mathematics.

 If you have found a supervisor and a subject for your BAT, please print out this Form, fill it out together with your supervisor and give it to Ms. Schmid (Mathematik Ost, Zi.
 00.016).
 This will make the topic of your BAT and the date of submission (date of issue of the topic + 10 weeks) official and binding.

-Only in well justified cases (incapacity for examination, with attest!)
-The processing time can be extended upon application to the examination board and in consultation with the supervisor.
-The BAT should be printed twice as well as it should be saved on a electronic storage medium "in a common format and in readable form" (quote ASPO, pdf file on a data CD is a viable option).
-The Thesis should be handed in time to the examination office, specifically to Mrs. Feineis.
-There, the adherence to the processing time is documented and your work is passed on to the designated referee.
+Only in well justified cases (incapacity for examination, with certificate!) the processing time can be extended upon application to the examination board and in consultation with the supervisor.
+The BAT should be printed twice and it should be stored on an electronic medium "in a common format and in readable form" (quote ASPO, pdf file on a data CD is a viable option).
+The Thesis should be handed to the examination office, specifically to Mrs. Feineis, in time.
+There, the compliance with the processing time is documented and your work is passed on to the designated reviewer.